Upload template

 - Submit for review or publish privately

-Provide an email to receive outcome of review
+Provide an email to receive outcome of a review.

 Before creating templates, consider understanding how users consume templates from the Marketplace.